Prevention of Pandemics & Slow Motion Disasters: What Each of Us Can Do

-Prevention of Pandemics & Slow Motion Disasters: What Each of Us Can Do**

-  The GOOD NEWS is: This is ALL PREVENTABLE!!
+The GOOD NEWS is: This is nearly ALL PREVENTABLE!

 See the following UN, WHO and U.S. HHS evidence-based resources

 I. PREVENTION OF PANDEMICS & SLOW MOTION DISASTERS (Five Scientific Evidence-Based Blessings of Plant-Based Eating) One sheet (two page) handout with additional UN, WHO and U.S. HHS scientific references.
 English / French / Mandarin / Spanish